FirebaseExtended/bolt/docs/language.md

-# Firebase Security and Modeling Language
+# Firebase Bold Security and Modeling Language

-This experimental Security and Rules language is meant to be used a convenient front-end to the existing Firebase JSON-based rules language.
+This language is meant to be used as a convenient front-end to the existing Firebase JSON-based rules language.

-It has similarities to the [Blaze Compiler](https://github.com/firebase/blaze_compiler) but diverges in some respects:

-  - This compiler uses a syntax much more like JavaScript rather than relying on YAML as the primary structuring mechanism for statements.
-  - Schema definitions are similar to [TypeScript syntax](http://www.typescriptlang.org/Handbook#classes).
-  - Schema are divorced from their storage path locations - you can specify, and name, any object type, and then employ that definition in a path rule (called access rule in Blaze).

 # File Structure

-A bolt file consists of a sequence of 3 types of statements:
+A bolt file consists of 3 types of statements:

   - Types: Definition of an object schema.
   - Paths: Definition of storage locations, and what type of accesses are allowed there.